manyasangal/Churn-prediction/README.md

 3. DATA

 The data contains following 21 fields:
-1)	CustomerID
+1)CustomerID
-2) Gender : female, male
+2)Gender : female, male
-•	SeniorCitizen  : Whether the customer is a senior citizen or not (1, 0)
+3)SeniorCitizen  : Whether the customer is a senior citizen or not (1, 0)
-•	Partner : Whether the customer has a partner or not (Yes, No)
-•	Dependents : Whether the customer has dependents or not (Yes, No)
-•	Tenure : Number of months the customer has stayed with the company
-•	PhoneService  : Whether the customer has a phone service or not (Yes, No)
-•	MultipleLines  : Whether the customer has multiple lines r not (Yes, No, No phone service)
-•	InternetService : Customer’s internet service provider (DSL, Fiber optic, No)
-•	OnlineSecurity  : Whether the customer has online security or not (Yes, No, No internet service)
-•	OnlineBackup : Whether the customer has online backup or not (Yes, No, No internet service)
-•	DeviceProtection : Whether the customer has device protection or not (Yes, No, No internet service)
-•	TechSupport  : Whether the customer has tech support or not (Yes, No, No internet service)
-•	StreamingTV  : Whether the customer has streaming TV or not (Yes, No, No internet service)
-•	StreamingMovies : Whether the customer has streaming movies or not (Yes, No, No internet service)
-•	Contract : The contract term of the customer (Month-to-month, One year, Two year)
-•	PaperlessBilling : Whether the customer has paperless billing or not (Yes, No)
-•	PaymentMethod : The customer’s payment method (Electronic check, Mailed check, Bank transfer (automatic), Credit card (automatic))
+4)Partner : Whether the customer has a partner or not (Yes, No) 5)Dependents : Whether the customer has dependents or not (Yes, No) 6)Tenure : Number of months the customer has stayed with the company 7)PhoneService  : Whether the customer has a phone service or not (Yes, No) 8)MultipleLines  : Whether the customer has multiple lines r not (Yes, No, No phone service) 9)InternetService : Customer’s internet service provider (DSL, Fiber optic, No) 10)OnlineSecurity  : Whether the customer has online security or not (Yes, No, No internet service) 11)OnlineBackup : Whether the customer has online backup or not (Yes, No, No internet service) 12)DeviceProtection : Whether the customer has device protection or not (Yes, No, No internet service) 13)TechSupport  : Whether the customer has tech support or not (Yes, No, No internet service) 14)StreamingTV  : Whether the customer has streaming TV or not (Yes, No, No internet service) 15)StreamingMovies : Whether the customer has streaming movies or not (Yes, No, No internet service) 16)Contract : The contract term of the customer (Month-to-month, One year, Two year) 17)PaperlessBilling : Whether the customer has paperless billing or not (Yes, No) 18)PaymentMethod : The customer’s payment method (Electronic check, Mailed check, Bank transfer (automatic), Credit card (automatic))
-•	MonthlyCharges : The amount charged to the customer monthly — numeric
-•	TotalCharges : The total amount charged to the customer — numeric
-•	Churn : Whether the customer churned or not (Yes or No).
+19)MonthlyCharges : The amount charged to the customer monthly — numeric 20)TotalCharges : The total amount charged to the customer — numeric 21)Churn : Whether the customer churned or not (Yes or No).
 It is our target variable.

 STEPS: